-SDG 10 - Reduced inequalities - reduce inequality within and among countries employment, and decent work for all
+SDG 10 - Reduced inequalities - reduce inequality within and among countries

-Before the pandemic hit, modest gains had been made in, for instance, reducing income ineguality in some countries, continuing preferential trade status to lower-income countries, and reducing transaction costs of remittances.
+Before the pandemic hit, modest gains had been made in, for instance, reducing income inequality in some countries, continuing preferential trade status to lower-income countries, and reducing transaction costs of remittances.
 However, inequality persists in its various forms, whether income, wealth, opportunities, or other dimensions.
 Moreover, the pandemic has exacerbated existing inequalities within and among countries and hit the most vulnerable people and the poorest countries hardest.
 The CFC invests in projects in the world's most vulnerable regions, helping people to earn a fair share of the global value created from commodities, thereby reducing inequality.